The Top 5 Ways Your Probiotic is Harming Your Gut Health... And What You Can Do About It

 Intestinal inflammation from dietary sources has been linked to leaky gut syndrome.
 While it can be reversible, it is a particularly unpleasant disorder, and many people can be afflicted and never receive a diagnosis.

-2. Contains Excipients
+2. Probiotic Harming Your Gut Health: It Contains Excipients

 Manufacturers often use excipients (machine lubricants) and list them because they form a significant portion of the end product.
 The two most commonly used excipients are Magnesium stearate, and vegetable stearate.

 Magnesium stearate and vegetable stearate are the same magnesium compound, but sourced in different ways.
 Although ‘safe to consume’ in small quantities, they both put strain on your digestive system.
+It is important to note that both compounds are generally considered safe for consumption in small amounts, as they are approved by regulatory agencies like the FDA.

 3. Does Not Include a Nutritious Prebiotic